History of retail: Antiquity

-Retail markets have existed since ancient times.
-Archaeological evidence for trade, probably involving barter systems, dates back more than 10,000 years.
-As civilizations grew, barter was replaced with retail trade involving coinage.
-Selling and buying are thought to have emerged in Asia Minor (modern Turkey) in around the 7th-millennium BCE, Herodotus claims that it was Lydia where - along with gold and silver coins - retail originated from.
-Gharipour points to evidence of primitive shops and trade centers in Sialk Hills in Kashan (6000 BCE), Catalk Huyuk in modern-day Turkey (7,500–5,700 BCE), Jericho (2600 BCE) and Susa (4000 BCE).
-Open air, public markets were known in ancient Babylonia, Assyria, Phoenicia, and Egypt.
+Selling and buying supposedly emerged in Asia Minor (modern Turkey) around the 7th-millennium BCE.
+According to Herodotus, a Greek historian, retail trade, along with gold and silver coins, originated in Lydia.
+Gharipour points to evidence of primitive shops and trade centers in Sialk Hills in Kashan (6000 BCE), Catal Huyuk in modern-day Turkey (7,500–5,700 BCE), Jericho (2600 BCE) and Susa (4000 BCE).

+Open-air, public markets were known in ancient Babylonia, Assyria, Phoenicia, and Egypt.
 These markets typically occupied a place in the town's center.
-Surrounding the market, skilled artisans, such as metal-workers and leather workers, occupied permanent premises in alleys that led to the open market-place.
+Surrounding the market, skilled artisans, such as metalworkers, goldsmiths, and leather workers, occupied permanent premises in alleys that led to the open marketplace.
 These artisans may have sold wares directly from their premises, but also prepared goods for sale on market days.
-In ancient Greece markets operated within the agora, an open space where, on market days, goods were displayed on mats or temporary stalls.
+In ancient Greece, markets operated within the agora, an open space where goods were displayed on mats or temporary stalls on market days.
 In ancient Rome, trade took place in the forum.
-Rome had two forums; the Forum Romanum and Trajan's Forum.
+Rome had two forums: the Forum Romanum and Trajan's Forum.
 The latter was a vast expanse, comprising multiple buildings with shops on four levels.
-The Roman forum was arguably the earliest example of a permanent retail shop-front.
-In antiquity, exchange involved direct selling via merchants or peddlers and bartering systems were commonplace.
+The Roman forum was arguably the earliest example of a permanent retail shop front.
+In antiquity, exchange involved direct selling via merchants or peddlers.
+Bartering systems were also commonplace.

-The Phoenicians, noted for their seafaring skills, plied their ships across the Mediterranean, becoming a major trading power by the 9th century BCE.
-The Phoenicians imported and exported wood, textiles, glass and produce such as wine, oil, dried fruit, and nuts.
-Their trading skills necessitated a network of colonies along the Mediterranean coast, stretching from modern-day Crete through to Tangiers and onto Sardinia The Phoenicians not only traded in tangible goods, but were also instrumental in transporting culture.
-The Phoenician's extensive trade networks necessitated considerable book-keeping and correspondence.
+The Phoenicians, noted for their seafaring skills, plied their ships across the Mediterranean and became a major trading power by the 9th century BCE.
+The Phoenicians imported and exported wood, textiles, glass, and produce such as wine, oil, dried fruit, and nuts.
+They also developed a network of colonies which spanned the Mediterranean coast and stretched from modern-day Crete through to Tangiers and onto Sardinia.
+In addition to commerce, the Phoenicians were also instrumental in cultural exchange.
+Their extensive trade networks necessitated considerable bookkeeping and correspondence.
 In around 1500 BCE, the Phoenicians developed a consonantal alphabet which was much easier to learn than the complex scripts used in ancient Egypt and Mesopotamia.
 Phoenician traders and merchants were largely responsible for spreading their alphabet around the region.
-Phoenician inscriptions have been found in archaeological sites at a number of former Phoenician cities and colonies around the Mediterranean, such as Byblos (in present-day Lebanon) and Carthage in North Africa.
+Phoenician inscriptions have been found in archaeological sites at several former Phoenician cities and colonies around the Mediterranean, such as Byblos (in present-day Lebanon) and Carthage in North Africa.